eclipse-4diac/4diac-forte/src/modules/opc_ua/readme.md

 * Return references instead of poitners where possible
 * Split initializeReadWrite and initializeCreateMethod in smaller functions
 * Use std::algorithms where possible (getNode has a iteration at the end where it could fit)
-* Store parent and nodeId for all methods.
-Methods from the same objectType don't work otherwise

 ## For users